Tribe-BTC/tribe-core/README.md

 ## Status Software

-This software is in Proof of Concept, but is adding support for:
+This software is in Proof of Concept, we are adding:

-- Bitcoin Network via Testnet
+- Support for Bitcoin wallet addresses as WL inputs for bitpac creation
-- Xverse, Hiro, Unisat
+- Support for Xverse, Hiro, and Unisat wallets, allowing sign in and access gating
-- Ordinals protocol
+- Support for Ordinals protocol asset based inputs for bitpac creation (inscriptions and rare sats)
-- Bitpack verification
+- Support for Bitcheck verification